Milwaukee area brunch guide

 1716 N. Arlington Pl., (414) 755-0099

 Who's to say the spot that offers your favorite late-night glass of red or white can't be up fresh and ready the next morning?
-Balzac stays up late and wakes up early to serve you your morning fill of Benedicts, crepes and even red wine-infused Bloody Marys.
-Serving brunch on Sunday from 11 a.m. to 3 p.m., Balzac melds the classic comfort of a hearty breakfast with the cozy ambience of their Brady Street wine bar.
+Balzac stays up late and wakes up early to serve your morning fill of Benedicts, crepes and even red wine-infused Bloody Marys.
+Serving brunch on Sunday from 11 a.m. to 5 p.m., Balzac melds the classic comfort of a hearty breakfast with the cozy ambience of their Brady Street wine bar.
 Order from their extensive wine list or partake in Balzac versions of Bloody Marys, mimosas and coffee drinks.
-Specialties include Really French toast, egg and wild boar bake and smoked trout Benedict.
+Specialties include brulee French toast and basque eggs with grilled brie and jam.
 Prices range $7-12.

 Bartolotta's Lake Park Bistro